-Where to stay in Rome Italy
+Where to stay in Rome, Italy

 Things to see in Rome in 2 days

-As always on our day of arrival, we don’t make huge plans.
+As always, on our day of arrival, we don’t make huge plans.
 We like to stroll around and get familiar with the area we stay in.
-Rome is a safe city, except petty crime, but that is the curse of every large tourist magnet, so keep an eye on your belongings.
+Rome is a safe city, except for petty crime, but that is the curse of every large tourist magnet, so keep an eye on your belongings.
 We felt safe at all times and didn’t experience anything inconvenient.
 If you want to do a guided walking tour or get a Rome Pass, there is no need for that.
 You will find most of the attractions close to each other, but it is also easy to find a taxi if you need one.
-However, I will strongly recommend you get skip-the-line tickets for the most popular attractions like the Colosseum, The Roman Forum, the Vatican City, and St. Peter’s Basilica.
+However, I strongly recommend you get skip-the-line tickets for popular attractions like the Colosseum, The Roman Forum, the Vatican City, and St. Peter’s Basilica.

 Click on the pin to save it for later

-Free things to do in Rome Italy
+Free things to do in Rome, Italy

 The opening hours at the Pantheon Rome are: